Gloria Arellanes: La Clínica Familiar del Barrio

 Gloria Arellanes found a passion for helping those in her community through the Barrio Free Clinic in her time as a Brown Beret and opened another clinic after her departure from the Chicanx organizations with former female Brown Berets and Adelitas de Aztlán.
 La Clínica Familiar del Barrio opened on Atlantic Boulevard on March 15, 1971.
 The clinic was coordinated by Arellanes and supplied free medical services to the community, as the Brown Berets' Barrio Free Clinic shut down after the withdrawal of the Chicana women from the Brown Berets.
 The success of the clinic gladdened Arellanes, though she would resign from the clinic in 1972 in response to the "pressure from some board members" of the clinic.
 La Clínica Familiar del Barrio continues to service the East Los Angeles community as AltaMed.

-Tongva activism
+Tongva rights activism

-Arellanes is currently an Elder in the Tongva tribe of the first nation of the Los Angeles Basin.
-Now connected with her maternal roots of the Tongva people that she had not expressed in her adolescence, Arellanes' focus has shifted to the civil rights activism of the Native American people.
-Her knowledge in coordinating the free clinics in East L.A. has aided her role as a community health advocate as well as a speaker representing the Tongva people.
+Arellanes' focus shifted to the civil rights activism of the Native American people.
+Her knowledge in coordinating the free clinics in East L.A. aided her role as a community health advocate as well as a speaker on Tongva issues.

 Personal life

-Arellanes has two sons and a grandson.
-She resides in El Monte, California.
+Arellanes lived in El Monte, California, and had two sons and a grandson.